twylie/virosearch/README.md

 The commands here are the same as those in the `virosearch varcallpe` example above, but we have added the last command to extend the processing directory to support parallel processing at Washington University.
 The following files were added to the processing directory by this command.

-`lsf_logs` --- The directory where all processes will write their LSF processing logs---e.g. error, output, LSF commands.
+`lsf_logs`: The directory where all processes will write their LSF processing logs---e.g. error, output, LSF commands.
 By default this directory is within the processing directory created by the `--results-dir` path; however, a user may change the path using the `--lsf-log-dir` argument.
 It is a best practice to keep this directory on fast (WashU **scratch1**) disk space.

-`smk/` ---  By default this directory is within the processing directory.
+`smk/`: By default this directory is within the processing directory.
 This should be moved to WashU **storage1** disks space using the `virosearch varcallpe` `--smk-dir` argument, though, as output will be too large for **scratch1** space.

-`submit_lsf.py` --- The LSF submission script used by Snakemake to launch child processes.
+`submit_lsf.py`: The LSF submission script used by Snakemake to launch child processes.
 Do not edit this script.

-`washu.yaml` -- The configuration file used by the `submit_lsf.py` LSF submission script.
+`washu.yaml`: The configuration file used by the `submit_lsf.py` LSF submission script.
 Do not edit this script.

-`washu.sh` --- An example Snakemake command for launching parallel processing at WashU.
+`washu.sh`: An example Snakemake command for launching parallel processing at WashU.
 Should be launched as its own LSF job---see [Example Data Processing WashU Cluster](https://github.com/twylie/virosearch#example-data-processing-washu-cluster) for details.

 **Results:**